markbenschop/debian-kubeadm/README.md

 # Setup a k8s environment on a Debian 9 vm.

 Install a debian 9 vm as per instructions in docs/00-INSTALL_DEBIAN_VM.md or use an existing one.
+Please note that the vm needs 2048 mb mem and preferrably 2 cpu's.
+For testing with Prometheus and extra 1024 mb is needed.

 ## Configure the vm and install k8s
 Log in to the vm with your user account.